GoogleCloudPlatform/contact-center-ai-samples/goodbye-graffiti-agent/README.md

 Replace `REGION` with the name of the Google Cloud region where you want to deploy your function (for example, `us-west1`).
 The optional `--allow-unauthenticated` flag lets you reach your function without authentication.

-After the function deploys, note the url property from the output of the gcloud functions deploy command, or retrieve it with the command `gcloud functions describe lookupPlace --region REGION`.
-Replace REGION with the name of the Google Cloud region where you deployed your function.
-You will need the url when configuring the webhook in Dialogflow CX.
+After the function deploys, note the URL property from the output of the gcloud functions deploy command, or retrieve it with the command `gcloud functions describe lookupPlace --region REGION`.
+Replace `REGION` with the name of the Google Cloud region where you deployed your function.
+You will need the URL when configuring the webhook in Dialogflow CX.

 ## Create the agent and configure the webhook
 1. In your browser, navigate to the [Dialogflow CX console](https://dialogflow.cloud.google.com/cx/projects)